-What is Green Sand?
+What Is Green Sand?

-Green sand, or glauconite, is a material from the ocean floor that is mined to be used as a soil conditioner or fertilizer.
-It is made of marine potash, silica, iron oxide, magnesia, lime, phosphoric acid, and about 30 other trace minerals.
+Also called "glauconite," green sand (or greensand) is a material from the ocean floor that is mined to be used as a soil conditioner or fertilizer.
+It has a bluish-green color and is made of marine potash, silica, iron oxide, magnesia, lime, phosphoric acid, and about 30 other trace minerals.

 How to Use Green Sand

-Generally, you should mix two cups of green sand into the soil around individual plants and trees.
+- Plants and Trees: Generally, you can mix two cups of green sand into the soil around individual plants and trees.